 - Where to find Halloween carving pumpkins across the Hawaiian pae ʻāina (hawaiionthecheap.com)

 Calendar of Halloween events

-Listed below are many Halloween related events including pumpkin carving contests, trick or treat events, and more.
+Listed below are many upcoming Halloween-related events including costume contests, trick or treat events, horror film screenings, spooky stories, and more.